§ Trust Spanning Protocol (TSP) Specification

 in the encrypted payload ciphertext and a separate signature for sender authentication.
 For additional discussions comparing the HPKE-Base mode and HPKE-Auth mode use in TSP, please refer to Section Security and Privacy Considerations.

-The HPKE-Base mode is also required if in the future TSP supports non-authenticated KEMs.
+The HPKE-Base mode will also be required if, in the future, TSP supports non-authenticated KEMs.

-In the HPKE-Base mode, for TSP message that uses confidential payload, the ciphertext MUST generated by HPKE-Base single-shot API defined in [[spec-norm:RFC9180]] as follows:
+In the HPKE-Base mode, for a TSP message that uses a confidential payload, the ciphertext MUST generated by HPKE-Base single-shot API defined in [[spec-norm:RFC9180]] as follows:

 def TSP_SEAL(VID_sndr, VID_rcvr, Non_Confidential_Fields, Confidential_Fields_Plaintext):